antipole2/VDR2/README.md

 ## Recording frequency & distance

 You set a recording interval in the options.
 The plugin accumulates data for that period, keeping just the latest.
 When the time interval is up, it writes the data to the file as NMEA0183 records.
+The default period is 30s.
 The size of the log file is greatly reduced by only recording data at intervals.

 You can set a minimum distance before a new set of entries is made.
 If the boat has not moved that far from the previous entry, the recording will be skipped.
-If you, for example, set a minimum distance of 0.01, this would limit recording when becalmed and pause it completely when at anchor.
+The default is 0.02nm, which limits recording when becalmed and pauses it completely when at anchor.

 ## Source of navigation data

-Rather than logging the basic navigation data (position, CMG, SMG) directly from the received NMEA data, VDR2 generates these NMEA0183 records from OpenCPN navigation data.
+Rather than logging the basic navigation data (position, CMG, SMG) directly from the received NMEA0183 data, VDR2 generates these NMEA0183 records from OpenCPN navigational data.
 Thus it uses whatever navigation OpenCPN is using, whether it be NMEA0183, NMEA2000 or SignalK.

 ## Omitting NMEA0183 data